hangjoni/nlp/README.md

     "Now less than 4% are."
 )
 When two strings are placed together in python inside a function call, they are concatenated together.
 This is a convenience method to make code easy to read

+# Foundations

+## Transformers
+- Transformer_walthrough.ipynb: code walk through of Transformers model.
+- Building block of Transformers: Attention, Layer Normalization, Residual Connection, Collapsing then Expanding Linear connections
+- When creating embedding with torch.Embedding() they has N(0, 1) distribution.
+Embeddings are scaled by the factor of sqrt(emb_size) before adding with positional embedding.
+This helps to reduce the impact of positional embedding in proportion to the word embedding.
+Inside Attention layers, we did a step of rescaling the embedding by 1/sqrt(emb_size) which get the mean and standard deviation to N(0, 1) back again